wp-plugins/appendad/readme.txt

 = How to use =

-1. AppendAd plugin is available from the WordPress admin panel settings under the Settings menu.
+1. FirsImpression plugin is available from the WordPress admin panel settings under the Settings menu.
-2. Just enter the site ID you've been given from AppendAd's platform and hit the save changes button.
+2. Just enter the site ID you've been given from FirsImpression's platform and hit the save changes button.
 3. You're all set!
-Now navigate to your AppendAd admin at http://admin.appendad.com and start creating new placements in seconds.
+Now navigate to your FirsImpression admin at https://admin.firstimpression.io and start creating new placements in seconds.

 == Frequently Asked Questions ==

-For any questions and support contact us at info@appendad.com
+For any questions and support contact us at info@firstimpression.io

+== Upgrade Notice ==
+= 1.3.0 =
+Changing the plugin name from AppendAd to FirstImpression.
+Removing the accelerated and dynamic elements options which are now controled via FirstImpression's platform.

 == Upgrade Notice ==
 = 1.1.2 =